Pesticides

 Quality of Natural Health Products Guidelines

 Offers direction on when pesticide testing should be considered for Natural Health Products (NHPs).
+For products where the ingredients are considered to be derived from natural sources such as soil, water and plants usually tends to contaminated by pesticides.

 How Pesticide Analysis Is Performed